peter-murray/node-hue-api/docs/sensors.md

 ;
 ```

-The function call will return a `Boolean` witht he success status of the deletion of the specified sensor.
+The function call will return a `Boolean` with the success status of the deletion of the specified sensor.
 If the Sensor
 is not found in the bridge, an `ApiError` will be thrown.

 A complete code sample is available [here](../examples/v3/sensors/deleteSensor.js).